dogsbodytech/warboard/client/DEPLOY.md

 WantedBy=multi-user.target
 ```

-set REDIS_DB_NUMBER to whatever the config for the python server has it as.
+set `REDIS_DB_NUMBER` to whatever the config for the python server has it as.
 set the user to the user it should be run under.
+Set `SIRPORTLY_TOKEN` and `SIRPORTLY_key` to the values acquired from your instance.

-See <https://github.com/sveltejs/kit/tree/master/packages/adapter-node#environment-variables> for options on the server.
+See <https://github.com/sveltejs/kit/tree/master/packages/adapter-node#environment-variables> for additional options on the server.
 More should be set depending on configuration of the reverse proxy.

-enable keyspace in redis
+enable keyspace in redis <!-- TODO: Is this the right config value? -->

 ```bash
 redis-cli config set notify-keyspace-events Kgsx